-- 5.1 Recognition by State and Federal Government that drought is a natural disaster and that it be eligible for natural disaster funding - 5.2 Development by the State Government of an emergency plan, in consultation with local government and Aboriginal communities, to address the immediate water supply crisis afflicting NSW towns and communities and a disaster recovery plan for when the drought breaks. - 5.3 Increased emergency funding to support people suffering hardship as a result of drought (including farmers, small businesses and individuals) and the appointment of recovery coordinators, through the Joint Organisations, to facilitate implementation of recovery plans. - 5.4 Development and implementation of integrated National and State Drought Policies which: - clearly define when an area is deemed to be in "drought" - list the range of assistance measures and triggers for when those measures will be activated - 5.5 Development by the State Government, in partnership with local government and Aboriginal communities, of long-term water supply strategies for catchments throughout the State which mitigate risk from the predicted impact of climate change and to help ensure population and economic growth targets can be achieved and supported. - 5.6 Substantial investment by State and Federal Government in regional and rural water supply infrastructure and demand management initiatives for drought proofing and water security measures and infrastructure. - 5.7 Management of river systems to ensure the best possible social, economic and environmental outcomes are achieved, particularly during drought.
+- 5.1 Recognition by State and Federal Government that drought is a natural disaster and that it be eligible for natural disaster funding. - 5.2 Development by the State Government of an emergency plan, in consultation with local government and Aboriginal communities, to address the immediate water supply crisis afflicting NSW towns and communities and a disaster recovery plan for when the drought breaks. - 5.3 Increased emergency funding to support people suffering hardship as a result of drought (including farmers, small businesses and individuals) and the appointment of recovery coordinators, through the Joint Organisations, to facilitate implementation of recovery plans.

-6. Natural Disaster and Emergency Management
+- 5.4 Development and implementation of integrated National and State Drought Policies which: - a. clearly define when an area is deemed to be in "drought" - b. list the range of assistance measures and triggers for when those measures will be activated. - 5.5 Development by the State Government, in partnership with local government and Aboriginal communities, of long-term water supply strategies for catchments throughout the State which mitigate risk from the predicted impact of climate change and to help ensure population and economic growth targets can be achieved and supported. - 5.6 Substantial investment by State and Federal Government in regional and rural water supply infrastructure and demand management initiatives for drought proofing and water security measures and infrastructure. - 5.7 Management of river systems to ensure the best possible social, economic and environmental outcomes are achieved, particularly during drought.

-All councils in NSW play a key role in all aspects of disaster (e.g. bushfire, earthquake, flood, storm, cyclone, storm surge, landslide, tsunami, meteorite strike, tornado and drought) and emergency management at the local and regional level.
+06 Natural Disaster & Emergency Management

+All councils in NSW play a key role in all aspects of disaster and emergency management at the local and regional level.
 In addition to statutory or regulatory responsibilities and despite limited means, councils also play a major role in providing support to their communities, volunteers and charities.